Loading project...

 forever(function):

-forever(function() { sprite.x += 1 })
+Runs the function every frame.Example: forever(function() { sprite.x += 1 })

 for(let i = 0; i < n; i++) { ... }:

-for(let i = 0; i < 10; i++) { sprite.x += 1 }
+Runs the code in the curly braces n times.Example: for(let i = 0; i < 10; i++) { sprite.x += 1 }

 while (condition) { ... }

-Runs the code in the curly braces repeatedly while the condition is true.Example:
+Runs the code in the curly braces repeatedly while the condition is true.Example: while (sprite.x < 100) { sprite.x += 1 }

 if (condition) { ... }

-if (sprite.x > 100) { sprite.visible = false }
+Executes the block if the condition is true.Example: if (sprite.x > 100) { sprite.visible = false }

 if (condition) { ... } else { ... }

-if (sprite.x > 100) { sprite.visible = false } else { sprite.visible = true }
+Executes one block if the condition is true, otherwise runs the else block.Example: if (sprite.x > 100) { sprite.visible = false } else { sprite.visible = true }

 sendMessage("messageName")

-Sends a message to all spritesExample:
+Sends a message to all sprites.Example: sendMessage("gameOver")

-onMessage("messageName", function() { ... })
+onMessage("messageName", function(data) { ... })

-Receives a message and runs the code in the curly braces when the message is received.Example:
+Receives a message and runs the code in the curly braces when the message is received.Example: onMessage("gameOver", function(data) { Game.stop() })

 wait(seconds):

-async function move() { await wait(1); sprite.x += 10; }
+Waits for specified seconds.Example: function move() { wait(1); sprite.x += 10; }

 Functions for handling detection and keyboard and mouse input.